swagger-atlas/atlas/README.md

 -----
 You can try and create a temporary resource map for testing
 1. Use `parse` method of ``ResourceMap` class defined in `resources/generators`.
-2. You can then print `RESOURCES` from `resources/generators` to check updated resource pool.

 Running Locust